vWhen our immune systems let us down, we often reach for the vitamins we should have been taking in the first place.

 Our immune systems rely on vitamin D to fashion antimicrobial weapons which target bacteria and viruses.
 Just like vitamin C, it is particularly effective at preventing respiratory tract infections (sniffles, flu, pneumonia etc).

 Because food sources are limited, you are best to take a daily supplement.
-In our own store, you can choose between organic vitamin D3 tablets from Vibrant Health or sublingual vitamin D3 from Frunutta.
-While the former delivers a 4,000 i.u. dose, the latter is available in two strengths: 1,000 i.u. and 5,000 i.u.
+In our own store, you can choose sublingual vitamin D3 from Frunutta, which is available in two strengths: 1,000 i.u. and 5,000 i.u.

 Again, there is some debate over the optimal intake.
 We tend to err on the side of the Vitamin D Council, who recommend 5,000 i.u per day.
 This is an amount they say will get most people to achieve a healthy blood level, defined as 40 ng/ml.